VR Eye Tracking System Developed for Athletes To Determine If They're Prone to Injury

 Virtual Reality

-New technology uses the VR eye tracking system to give athletes a score indicating whether or not they are fatigued.
+A new technology uses the VR eye tracking system to provide athletes with a score as an indicator of whether or not, they are fatigued.
+Pexels/Sound On

 Using VR Eye-Tracking System